 The University is at the centre of the science location that is Greifswald and works together closely with the four internationally renowned external research institutions in the town, the Federal Research Institute for Animal Health (FLI), the Leibniz Institute for Plasma Science and Technology (INP), the Max Planck Institute for Plasma Physics (IPP), and the Helmholtz Institute for One Health (HIOH).
 The University is also a benefactor of the Alfried Krupp Wissenschaftskolleg Greifswald (Institute for Advanced Studies), which supports research and teaching at the University of Greifswald by inviting national and international fellows to Greifswald for periods of research and holds conferences and lectures.

 A University with High Expectations for Teaching

 The University of Greifswald sets itself high standards for good teaching.
 It offers outstanding study conditions in modern buildings and arduously restored historical buildings with an excellent infrastructure for research-led teaching.
 Small groups and passionate teaching staff guarantee intensive supervision of the students.
-Five faculties offer a broad range of subjects with a total of 91 degree courses, several of which are interdisciplinary, and 13 continuing education courses.
+Five faculties offer a broad range of subjects with a total of 144 possible degree courses, several of which are interdisciplinary, and 13 continuing education courses.

 A proven quality assurance system encourages the high quality of teaching through regular external and internal evaluations of the degree courses and student feedback.
 The University received its system accreditation in 2015 and is taking part in several audit procedures.